 Using this approximations the total electronic energy from the electrons can be expressed as

-We are now going to consider a simple molecular system to show how to identify the basic atomic orbitals and to construct the Hückel determinant.
-An allyl molecules has the structural formula and consists of a methylene bridge () attached to a vinyl group ().
-Its name, derived from the Latin word for garlic, Allium sativum, was given in 1844 by Theodor Wertheim when he was able to isolate an allyl derivative from garlic oil.
+We are now going to consider a simple molecular system (the allyl molecule) to show how to assign the atomic orbitals to construct the Hückel determinant.
+An allyl molecule has the structural formula and consists of a methyl group bridge () attached to a vinyl group ().
+The name of the molecule derives from the Latin word for garlic, Allium sativum, and was chosen by Theodor Wertheim in 1844 when he succeeded in isolating a derivative from garlic oil.